mwojnars/hypertag/docs/index.md

 There are also some _gotcha!_ you need to keep in mind when coding with Hypertag:

-- Inside dicts `{...}` and array slices `[a:b:c]`, operators other than arithmetic and bitwise must be enclosed in parentheses.
-This is to avoid ambiguity of the colon ":", which normally serves as a pipeline operator, but in dicts and slices plays a role of a field separator.
+- Inside dictionaries `{...}` and array slices `[a:b:c]`, operators other than arithmetic and bitwise must be enclosed in parentheses to avoid ambiguity of the colon ":", which normally serves as a pipeline operator, but in dictionaries and slices plays a role of a field separator.
 - So far, Hypertag hasn't been yet optimized for performance.